fishjam-dev/membrane_rtc_engine/media_events.md

 ### join
-* message is sent when peer join RTC Engine
+* this message is sent when peer want to join RTC Engine.
+It contains only peer metadata
 * ```json
     {
         "metadata": any
     }
     ```
 ### leave
-* message is sent when peer leave RTC Engine
+* this message is sent when peer leave RTC Engine.
+It contains no data
 * ```json
     {}
     ```
 ### updatePeerMetadata
-* message contains new metadata of peer
+* this message contains new metadata of some peer
 * ```json
     {
     "metadata": any
     }
     ```
 ### updateTrackMetadata
-* message contains new metadata of track
+* this message contains new metadata of some track and id of this track
 * ```json
     {
         "trackId": track_id,